 - Money & employing people can be challenging.
 People are friendly (both Bulgarians and UK immigrants) until money comes into the equation and then undoubtedly they’ll try to rip you off.
 Some rural Bulgarians have never left Bulgaria and therefore they think all foreigners are rich, stupid and throw money around.
 Some British also think like this and will also try their best to rip you off.
 It can make life very tiresome because you always have to be on your guard.

 - Pay cheap pay thrice.
 If you pay cheap, you’ll pay once for the product/service, twice to repair it and then three times to replace it.
 Regardless of whether it’s a product or a service, don’t do anything on the cheap as it’ll come back to bite you.

 - Good, quality tools can be hard to source.
 Some examples have been saws, jigs, screws, toilet macerator and taps although this list is ever-growing.
-We ended up importing our free-standing bath as it was much cheaper and a better quality.
+We ended up importing our free-standing bath as it was much cheaper and better quality.

 - All paperwork is done by hand and in person which makes it unnecessarily slow and time-consuming.
-It’s a ridiculous method which dates back to the communist times when everybody had to have a job just for the sake of having a job.
+It’s a ridiculous method which dates back to communist times when everybody had to have a job just for the sake of having a job.
 If you need any government stamp, allow all day for the process because you’ll need to pay in a different office to the one you apply in, then they’ll close for lunch and then you’ll need to collect something from another different office… You cannot phone anybody or complete anything over the phone or on the internet.
 It must all be in person.
-This includes transfering the electricity and water bills into your own name.
+This includes transferring the electricity and water bills into your own name.